 |Traditional tomato sauce|

 |Zesty.
 Much thicker sauce.|

-They are equipped with an easy peel lid.
-When asked my dislikes of this tin, I disliked the easy peel system (as I've mentioned on other sardine posts).
+They are equipped with an easy-peel lid.
+When asked my dislikes of this tin, I disliked the easy-peel system (as I've mentioned on other sardine posts).
 It seems KO won the silver award at the Can Maker magazine "2014 Cans of the Year" competition for this design.
-The reason I'm not a fan of this design is that Season sardines uses this design also.
-While hiking I was a little rough with my pack while carrying said sardines, the lid did not withstand the impact, and it leaked out oil into my pack.
-For at home use, or older or people with restrictions, this is probably a good thing.
-If you're an outdoors-man of any type and carry along tins, I would choose carefully.
+The reason I'm not a fan of this design is that Season sardines use this design also.
+While hiking, I was a little rough with my pack while carrying said sardines, the lid did not withstand the impact, and it leaked out the oil into my pack.
+For at-home use or older or people with restrictions, this is probably a good thing.
+If you're an outdoorsman of any type and carry along tins, I would choose carefully.

 I'm a fan of aging sardines.
 King Oscar is a good brand to age, and it can readily be found at almost every supermarket chain.
 I wonder if the foil lid would allow such aging?
 The foil lid is said to be added on with the same canning process as the metal lids.
 I don't know.
 I hope they leave their sardine tins alone.
 Of course, I'm still nostalgic for the can keys.